SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 We often use `group_by` along with `summarize`, but you can also apply `filter` and `mutate` operations on groups.

-- Filter a grouped data frame to return only rows showing the records from *surveys_1990_winter* with the minimum weight for each *species_id*.
+- Filter a grouped data frame to return only rows showing the records from *animals_1990_winter* with the minimum weight for each *species_id*.
-- For each species in *surveys_1990_winter_gb*, create a new colum giving the rank order (within that species!) of hindfoot length.
+- For each species in *animals_1990_winter_gb*, create a new column giving the rank order (within that species!) of hindfoot length.
 (Hint: Read the documentation under `?ranking`.)

 <aside class="notes" markdown="block">